Aumeeb/react-sophia/README.md

 # React-Sophia

-React-Sophia is a visualization plugin of javascript object trace which promotes development speed when you are debugging & logging varibles. and it will provide other amazing features that is on the way!
+React-Sophia is a visualization plugin of javascript object trace which promotes development speed when you are debugging & logging variables. and it will provide other amazing features that is on the way!

 # Features

-Easy to update & maintain & restore Your ReactHookState by TypeScript data type inference
+🧹 Easy to update & maintain & restore Your ReactHookState by TypeScript data type inference

 # Installing